HibaBarakat/Interview-Exercises/README.md

   > the polled code which contain of 4 slots, each slot moves step forward or step backwards so we need two for loops
   > check if the generated code is dead or visited if not add it to the queue and and visited

-  keep loop until reach target
+ 5) keep loop until reach target

- >we check that it is not a deadend.